Light Trespass – When is it objectionable and what you can do about it?

 What you can do about light trespass.

-If you are the victim, the first step is to bring it up with your neighbor.
+If you are a victim of light trespass please let us know by subscribing to our trespass victims list.
+Growing this list will help us move public policy to address this problem.
+We may also be able to help.
+Next thing to do is bring the issue up with your neighbor.
 Tell them your concern and suggest a reasonable solution.
 Usually just installing a shield will do, though sometimes a new fixture or relocation of a fixture is required.
 You might refer them to the companion webpage to this one – a Good Lighting Neighbor.

 If discussions don’t work, in a civilized urban setting there will be an ordinance that precludes such offenses and you can lodge a complaint with the code enforcement office.
 However, in most instances, in this state, there will be no such ordinance.
 (Cities known to have such ordinances are listed below.)